 For your peace of mind, we have a comprehensive insurance policy.
 We are covered for up to £10 million public liability and can also provide all relevant COSSH data, Health & Safety and Risk Assessment documents.
 Additional cover can be arranged where this is necessary.

 Employers Liability Insurance

 Membership & Accreditations

-Constructionline Silver Membership Accreditation, Pro-Duct Clean are a verfied to the PAS 91 standard.
+Constructionline Gold Membership Accreditation, Pro-Duct Clean are a verfied to the PAS 91 standard.

 PAS 91 is a standardised pre-qualification questionnaire which has been developed to reduce the need for suppliers to complete a variety of different pre-qualification questionnaires for different, and in some cases, the same clients.

 Developed by the British Standards Institute (BSI), the question set has been commissioned by Government and is a recommended common minimum standard for construction procurement.